pgdogdev/docs/docs/features/load-balancer/transactions.md

 COMMIT;
 ```

-PgDog processes queries immediately upon receiving them, and since transactions can contain multiple statements, it isn't possible to determine whether one of the statements won't write to the database.
+PgDog executes queries immediately upon receiving them, and since transactions can contain multiple statements, it isn't possible to determine in advance what the statements will do.

-Therefore, it is more reliable to send the entire transaction to the primary database.
+Therefore, it is more reliable to send the entire transaction to the primary, which can handle all types of queries.

 ### Read-only transactions

-The PostgreSQL query language allows you to declare a transaction as read-only, which prevents it from writing data to the database.
-PgDog can take advantage of this property and will send such transactions to a replica database.
+The PostgreSQL query language allows you to declare a transaction as read-only.
+This property prevents it from writing data, even if a database can accept writes.

+PgDog takes advantage of this property and will send such transactions to a replica.
 Read-only transactions are started with the `BEGIN READ ONLY` command, for example:

 ```postgresql
 BEGIN READ ONLY;